facebookresearch/open_lth/README.md

 python open_lth.py lottery --help
 ```

 For pruning, you will need to specify a value for the `--pruning_strategy` hyperparameter.
 By default, the framework includes only one pruning strategy: pruning the lowest magnitude weights globally in a sparse fashion (`sparse_global`).
-(For instructions on adding new pruning strategies, see XXX.)
+(For instructions on adding new pruning strategies, see Section 4.7.)

 Once again, it is easiest to load the default hyperparameters for a model (which includes the pruning strategy and other pruning details) using the `--default_hparams` argument.
 In addition, you will need to specify the number of times that the network should be pruned, rewound, and retrained, known as the number of pruning _levels_.
 To do so, use the `--levels` flag.
 Level 0 is training the full network; specifying `--levels=3` would then prune, rewind, and retrain a further three times.